SosaWISE/SS_ClientCRM/README.md

 -----------------------------

 All javascript code should pass jshint.
 Linting rules are specified in `.jshintrc`.
-You install it with this command.
+You can install it with this command (you will need sudo/admin privileges).
 If you have Sublime Text you can make it easier to use by installing the packages below.
 You will still need to install this node module.

     npm install -g jshint